terrycojones/daudin/README.md

 terminal will think they are.
 In that case, a command like `git status` or `ls --color=auto` will produce colored output that will be correctly displayed.

-## Pipeline execution environment

-When a Python command is run, it has access to the following variables

-* `cd` - a function for changing directory.
-* `sh` - a function for running a shell command.
-* `self` - the instance of `daudinlib.pipeline.Pipeline`.
-This allows full access to the internals of the running `daudin` shell.
-So you can do things like `self.debug = True`, and anything else you can think of.

 <a id="debugging"></s>
 ## Debugging